 Sugar Banana Powder: A Cautionary Note

 Sugar banana powder, a product made from dried bananas, is more concentrated in sugars and calories and may have a higher GI.
 People with diabetes should be cautious with such products, as they can lead to a quicker spike in blood sugar levels.
+Does eating bananas increase diabetes risk?
+Not directly, but excessive consumption of high-GI products can impact long-term control.

-Bananas and Diabetes: What the Research Says?
+Bananas and Diabetes: What the Research Says

 Several studies have examined bananas' impact on blood sugar control in people with diabetes.
 The consensus is that when consumed in moderation and as part of a balanced diet, bananas can be included without significant adverse effects on blood sugar management.
+In fact, can you eat bananas with diabetes?
+Yes, just do it wisely.

 The Role of Portion Control